cithukyaw/DjangoNoteManager/README.md

 1. Clone the repo
 2. CD to the project folder `DjangoNoteManager`.
-3. Create a database `django_notes` in PostgresSQL.
+3. Create a database `django_notes` in PostgreSQL.
 4. Copy `backend/env` to `backend/.env` and configure your db settings

 ### Python Virtual Environment Installation